 Chewing Gum is Full of Chemicals and Artificial Sweeteners

-GMO corn syrup, artificial colors and flavors and chemical sweeteners along with many other unpronounceables are enough to cause any label reading parent to steer clear of these seemingly harmless treats.
+GMO corn syrup, artificial colors and flavors, aspartame, sucralose, or other unhealthy sweeteners like xylitol (and the list goes on) are enough to cause any label reading parent to steer clear of these seemingly harmless treats.

 They want the brands their friends chew that come in the the brightly colored packaging and have everlasting synthetic flavors that don’t diminish even after many minutes of chewing.

-My kids do occasionally get a wad of gum at parties and whatnot, but since this is an exception, I try to look the other way and realize that this stuff can’t always be avoided.
+My kids do occasionally get a wad of gum at parties and whatnot.
+We don’t live in a bubble, so this is going to happen occasionally.
+But, this is an exception rather than the rule.
 I do try to make sure they don’t chew it for long though!

 Uses Up Valuable Digestive Enzymes

 It is not well known that the amount of digestive enzymes your body can produce in a given lifetime is relatively finite.
 Chewing stimulates the secretion of digestive enzymes to prepare for food that never arrives in the stomach.

 If you chew gum frequently between meals, it is very feasible that you are using up your digestive enzyme reserves so that the next time you eat, you won’t have enough digestive enzymes on hand to fully digest the meal.

 Contributes to the Development of TMJ and Other Jaw Problems

 Dr. Sinn, a UT Southwestern oral surgeon, warns that jaw soreness, jaw “clicking” or pain in the jaw, head, or neck can be signs of TMJ syndrome and that gum chewing should be discontinued should such symptoms emerge.

 Given that gum chewing is commonly used to relieve stress, Dr. Sinn suggests other methods for reducing tension such as squeezing a ball, relaxation techniques or regular exercise to avoid the risk of chronic jaw problems.

 Gum Releases Mercury from Amalgam Fillings

 A Swedish study found that people with silver fillings who chew gum for 5 hours or more each day had significantly higher levels of mercury in their blood and urine than those people with silver fillings who chewed gum infrequently.

 Mercury levels in the blood, urine, and breath at exhalation increased in proportion to the number of silver fillings each study participant had.

 Skip the Gum if Pregnant

-Many pregnant women chew gum to help relieve heartburn or indigestion and yet the dangers of this activity if one has dental amalgams are not readily provided at prenatal visits even though mercury easily crosses the placenta.
+Many pregnant women chew gum to help relieve heartburn or indigestion.
+Yet, the dangers of this activity if one has dental amalgams are not readily provided at prenatal visits even though mercury easily crosses the placenta.

 Can Chewing Gum Ever Be Helpful?

 The dentist had obviously overextended the jaw joint and the inflammation and pain was really excruciating for days on end.
 I tried to not talk much and eat only soft liquid foods to no avail.
 The joint just didn’t seem to get any better.

 Chewing gum might also be helpful after meals when additional enzymes are needed for digestion.
 Chewing gum for a few minutes after eating does seem to help some folks avoid indigestion, heartburn, or reflux.